 Below is our hand-picked selection of a few well-located hotels in this area.
 We listed the best price/quality/location hotels for all budgets, sorted by price.
 Take a look!

 TIP: Using the map below, you can compare hotels, B&Bs, and short-term rental accommodations in Philadelphia.
-Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
+Simply insert your travel dates and group size, and you’ll see what’s available for your stay.
 Check it out!

 So, this is our guide to the very best of Philadelphia in a day.
-If you enjoyed reading this, you may also like our guide to the best of Chicago in 2 days.
+If you enjoyed reading this, you may also like our guide to the best of Chicago in 2 days and also the best of New York in 1 day.
 Check it out!

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin these images!